vijays376/Book4World/README.md

 # [Book4World 📚](https://book4world.netlify.app/)

 **[Book4World](https://book4world.netlify.app/)** is a React-based web application that enables book enthusiasts to search for books, explore details, and discover new literary treasures.
-The app utilizes the **[Google Books API](https://developers.google.com/books)** to provide real-time book data, including titles, authors, descriptions, price and more.
+The app utilizes the **[Google Books API](https://developers.google.com/books)** to provide real-time book data, including titles, authors, descriptions, price, and more.

 ---